By Rosine Alleva, José Oliveira, Journalist/Photographers – Rock At Night France, Switzerland

 BETH HART– Actually his producer came up to me when I did….
-ERIC CLAPTON has a thing he does every couple of years at Madison Square Garden (Crossroasds Guitar Festival) for to raise money for sobriety.
-So there is a tonne of artists to come out.
+ERIC CLAPTON has a thing he does every couple of years at Madison Square Garden (Crossroads Guitar Festival) for to raise money for sobriety.
+So there is a ton of artists that come out.
 And I was there with Jeff Beck and then backstage I bumped into Buddy Guy’s producer.
-He said “we have a song I would love you to do a thing with Buddy, why don’t you come back and meet him ?”
+He said “We have a song I would love you to do a thing with Buddy, why don’t you come back and meet him ?”
 So I went back and met him and it was wonderful.
 And I ended up recording in a studio in L.A. and Buddy had already sung the track, then I was singing.
 So we were doing a duet.
 That’s how it happened yeah.

 RAN– The title of that song was “What you gonna do about me” right?